evanj/streambench/README.md

 * BigQuery streaming inserts are pretty slow: p50: 75ms; p95: 110ms
 * Setting insertID or not does not change BigQuery performance substantially.

+*ARCHIVED 2024-01-07*: I haven't used this in years.
+I did one last set of updates, and it passed the CI tests, but I am marking this archived.
+It might be useful to me or others in the future ... maybe, but that becomes less likely as time goes on.

 ## Create necessary resources